-The Dean in consultation with the department chair will recommend to the Provost or the Vice Chancellor for Health Affairs those retiring members of the faculty to be awarded emeritus or emerita status.
-The recommendation will be accompanied by a biographical statement of some

-200 to 300 words citing the faculty member's contributions to the University and the academic world in teaching, scholarship, and service.
+The Dean in consultation with the department chair will recommend to the Provost or Provost's designee those retiring members of the faculty (including those in School of Medicine Basic Science Departments) to be awarded Emeritus or Emerita status.
+For faculty appointed in the School of Medicine Clinical Departments, the recommendation of the Dean of the School of Medicine suffices.
+The recommendation will be accompanied by a biographical statement of some 200 to 300 words citing the faculty member's contributions to the University and the academic world in teaching, scholarship, and service.

-The Provost or the Vice Chancellor for Health Affairs may recommend the award of emeritus or emerita status to the Chancellor, who may recommend action to the Board of Trust.

-Emeritus or emerita actions generally will be made at the spring meeting of the Board.
-The action of the Board of Trust is transmitted by the Provost or the Vice Chancellor for Health Affairs to the Dean, who notifies the department chair and the faculty member.
+The Provost, or in the case of faculty in the School of Medicine Clinical Departments, the Dean of the School of Medicine, may recommend the award of Emeritus or Emerita status to the Chancellor, who may recommend action to the Board of Trust.
+Emeritus or Emerita actions generally will be made at the spring meeting of the Board.
+The action of the Board of Trust is transmitted by the Provost to the Dean, who notifies the department chair and the faculty member.
 No public announcement may be made until after Board of Trust action.
-Public recognition of emeritus or emerita status is made at Commencement at the end of the academic year.
+Public recognition of Emeritus or Emerita status is made at Commencement at the end of the academic year.